Modern slavery statement for financial year ended 30th June 2020

-Our business and supply chains
+Organisational structure and supply chains

 Thomas Bell & Sons Ltd import and manufacture fertiliser, and also operate a country store.
 Fertiliser is imported from all over the world and delivered throughout the country.The company maintains close relationships with all its suppliers, the largest being organisations which supply across various geographical locations.

-We operate a robust recruitment policy, including conducting eligibility to work in the UK checks for all employees to safeguard against human trafficking or individuals being forced to work against their will.
+- We operate a robust recruitment policy, including conducting eligibility to work in the UK checks for all employees to safeguard against human trafficking or individuals being forced to work against their will

-We operate a whistle blowing policy so that all employees know that they can raise concerns about how colleagues are being treated, or practices within our business or supply chain, without fear of reprisals.
+- Whistleblowing policy.
+We operate a whistleblowing policy so that all employees know that they can raise concerns about how colleagues are being treated, or practices within our business or supply chain, without fear of reprisals.